transport-data/tools/doc/standards.rst

 ..
 [2] These IDs follow the practice of major data providers and the SDMX Global Registry.

+.. _std-data-file-format:

 Data
 ====

+TDC formatted data:

+- **must** be in an SDMX file format: SDMX-ML (XML), SDMX-CSV, or SDMX-JSON.
-TDC formatted data **must** be provided together with structure information and metadata, as described above.
+- **must** be provided together with, or clearly identify, structural metadata as described above.
   In other words, an SDMX data message alone, without accompanying SDMX structure message(s) that give the structure of the data, is *not* TDC formatted.

 Processes
 =========